donaq/mdblog/README.md

 ## Notes

 I started this project because I live in the command-line and my favourite working environment is vim+screen.
+Also, I wanted to try hosting a personal site using a raspberry pi, so it needs to be a very stripped down static site.
 Documentation is sparse, but then if you find this useful, you probably have a similar working environment and should be able to figure it out easily.

 This is very much a work in progress and a learning exercise besides, so don't come looking for me if it makes your computer explode.
 Feel free to suggest improvements, but I would only implement them if I think I can personally use them.